braym3/Airport-Project/README.md

 **Impact Event Visualization:** Displays impact events on the schedule and provides visualizations and statistics regarding event types, flight cancellations, and delays.

-## Getting Started
-To run the Flight Scheduling Simulator locally, follow these steps:

-**Clone the repository:** git clone https://github.com/braym3/Airport-Project/tree/master

-Navigate to the backend and frontend directories and follow the respective README files for setup instructions.

 ## Acknowledgments
 [FlightLabs](https://www.goflightlabs.com/) for providing the 'flight' API.